wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

 ---
 title: "Tutorial: Getting Started"
-tags: [getting started, dashboards, charts, alerts]
+tags: [getting started, dashboards, charts, alerts, tutorials]
 sidebar: doc_sidebar
 permalink: tutorial_getting_started.html
 summary: Get started with navigating Wavefront, building Wavefront dashboards and charts, and creating an alert.
 The tutorial is based on the sample metrics preloaded in your Wavefront account.